 The MSPB Clinician cost measure can be triggered at acute care facility hospitals.

-2 - Cost is defined by allowed amounts on Medicare claims data, which include both Medicare trust fund payments and any applicable beneficiary deductible and coinsurance amounts.
+2 - Cost is defined by allowed amounts on Medicare claims data, which include both Medicare trust fund payments and any applicable patient deductible and coinsurance amounts.

 3 - “National Health Expenditure Projections, 2017-2026.”
 US Centers for Medicare & Medicaid Services, 2018